HYAR7E/AlgorithmProject/ProyectoAlgoritmo/info.md

         Fixed printJobOffers function in fu_global.cpp
         Validate minage and maxage in ac2_postJobOffers function in fu_enterprise.cpp

+        *Added myJobOffer function in fu_global.cpp

-        *Add option to watch job offers in myData function in fu_global.cpp *(guest) Ask for worker data or enterprise data when set account type in chooseAccountType function
+        *Add option to watch job offers in myData function in fu_global.cpp *(guest) Ask for worker data or enterprise data when set account type in chooseAccountType function in fu_guest.cpp

         *TEST ENTERPRISE FUNCTIONS
         --- ENTERPRISE MENU FINISHED ---